Brill-Noether theory for cyclic covers: Proof of Theorem

 Step 1: One singular example suffices\\

 First note that $\rgn$ is irreducible by Theorem \ref{irr}.
 Therefore every non-empty open set is already dense.
 Now consider the Diagram \ref{diagram} from Section 2.1.

 Since the set

 is closed, its preimage in $\rgn$ is also closed.
-Therefore, its complement $V$ is open, and we are reduced to showing that it is non-empty.
+Therefore, its complement $V$ is open, and we are reduced to showing that it is non-empty.\\

 The map $\rgn\twoheadrightarrow \pb$ is surjective and it therefore suffices to exhibit a single principal $\Z_n$-bundle $p:\tC \to C$ in $\pb$, such that there is no $\grd$ on $\tC$.
-Unfortunately, it seems impossible to directly construct such a smooth example.
+Unfortunately, we have not succeeded in directly constructing such a smooth example.
 It is, however, possible to construct an admissible $\Z_n$-cover $p_0:\tC_0 \to C_0$ , such that there is no limit $\grd$ on $\tC_0$.
-We claim that this proves the existence of some smooth example $p:\tC \to C$, such that there is no $\grd$ on $\tC$.
+We claim that this proves the existence of some smooth example $p:\tC \to C$, such that there is no $\grd$ on $\tC$.\\

 In fact, choose a family of admissible $\Z_n$-covers over a regular one-dimensional integral base $B$, such that the special fibre over some closed point $b_0\in B$ corresponds to our singular example $p_0:\tC_0 \to C_0$ and the family is smooth over $B\setminus\{b_0\}$.
 This family will induce a family $\tilde{\f}:\cX\to B$ of stable curves of genus $\tg$, which satisfies the conditions of Lemma \ref{limit}.
 If there is no limit $\grd$ on $\tC_0$ then by Proposition \ref{deg} there is some smooth fibre $\tilde{\f}^{-1}(b)=\tC$ which carries no $\grd$.

-By the construction of $\tilde{\f}$ it is clear that this fibre came from some principal $\Z_n$-bundle $p:\tC \to C$ .
+By the construction of $\tilde{\f}$ it is clear that this fibre comes from some principal $\Z_n$-bundle $p:\tC \to C$ .
 This proves our claim.\\

 Step 2: Singular examples and a preliminary estimate\\

 We shall now construct singular examples.